tornikeo/tornikeo.github.io/_posts/2025-09-03-define-agent.md

 Another example.
 In this case, an agent interacts with the user via `print` and `input`:

+For example, one of the most basic agent is the following:
 ```py
 context = '...'
 while True: